no-go/Wortschatz/README.md

  -  very simple
  -  german
  -  search and highlight results
- -  click to copy entry to clipboard
+ -  click to copy entry to clipboard OR
+ -  ... use a Copy-Paste editor window

 ## Get the App